bloomberg/amqpprox/docs/config.md

 #### LIMIT CONN_RATE VHOST vhostName numberOfConnections
 Apply limit on allowed average number of connections per second for specified vhost.
 The specific limit takes priority over the default limit for any vhost.

+#### LIMIT TOTAL_CONN_ALARM DEFAULT numberOfConnections

+Apply limit on allowed total number of connections in alarm only mode for all the vhosts.
+So whenever the in-coming connection violates the limit, the proxy will only emit log at warning level with AMQPPROX_CONNECTION_LIMIT as a substring and the relevant limiter details, instead of actively limiting any actual connection.

+#### LIMIT TOTAL_CONN_ALARM VHOST vhostName numberOfConnections

+Apply limit on allowed total number of connections in alarm only mode for specified vhost.
+The specific limit takes priority over the default limit for any vhost.

+#### LIMIT TOTAL_CONN DEFAULT numberOfConnections

+Apply limit on allowed total number of connections for all the vhosts.
+So whenever the in-coming connection violates the limit, the proxy will close that connection with appropriate error message and will not allow that client connection to connect to the broker.

+#### LIMIT TOTAL_CONN VHOST vhostName numberOfConnections
+Apply limit on allowed total number of connections for specified vhost.
+The specific limit takes priority over the default limit for any vhost.

 #### LIMIT DATA_RATE_ALARM DEFAULT BytesPerSecond

 Apply limit on allowed max bytes per second in alarm only mode for all the vhosts.
 So whenever any in-coming connection violates the data rate limit, the proxy will only emit log with Data Rate Alarm as a substring and the relevant limiter details, instead of actively limiting any data.